microsoft/ignite25-LAB565-makers-in-action-crafting-microsoft-365-copilot-agents-for-real-world/lab/instructions/lab-mcp.md

 ![The list of candidates retrieved from the HR MCP Server.](https://microsoft.github.io/copilot-camp/assets/images/make/copilot-studio-06/mcp-test-02.png)

-!!! tip "Debugging the MCP server locally"
-    If you are a developer and you like to dig into the MCP server implementation, you can add breakpoints to the `HRTools.cs` file and attach a debugger from Visual Studio Code.
-You will be able to dig into the code and debug the actual MCP server in action.

 You can also make the agent available in the Microsoft 365 Copilot Chat.
+To do so, publish the agent by seleting the **Publish** command in the upper right corner and confirming that you want to publish it.

-Select the 1️⃣ **Channels** section, then select the 2️⃣ **Teams and Microsoft 365 Copilot** channel, check the 3️⃣ **Make agent available in Microsoft 365 Copilot** option, and then select the 4️⃣ **Add channel** command.
+Once the agent is published select the 1️⃣ **Channels** section, then select the 2️⃣ **Teams and Microsoft 365 Copilot** channel, check the 3️⃣ **Make agent available in Microsoft 365 Copilot** option, and then select the 4️⃣ **Add channel** command.
 Wait for the channel to be enabled, then close the channel side panel and publish the agent again selecting the **Publish** command of the agent in the top right corner.

 ![The interface to publish an agent in the "Teams and Microsoft 365 Copilot" channel.
 There is a checkbox to make the agent available in Microsoft 365 Copilot and a command to "Add channel".](https://microsoft.github.io/copilot-camp/assets/images/make/copilot-studio-06/agent-publish-m365-chat-01.png)